Infiniti puts on tuxedo, dresses up QX60, QX80 with Limited package

 MORE: Read our 2018 Infiniti QX60 and 2018 Infiniti QX80 reviews

-For the 2019 QX60 Limited, Infiniti swapped in new 20-inch alloy wheel designs and contrasting exterior details like roof racks and lower bumper trim.
+For the 2019 QX60 Limited, Infiniti swapped in new 20-inch alloy wheel designs and contrasting exterior details such as roof racks and lower bumper trim.
 Inside, Infiniti has slapped in open-pore wood trim, gray-dyed semi-aniline leather upholstery with a special quilted pattern, leather-wrapped grab handles, a leather-wrapped airbag cover in the steering wheel, and a black headliner.

-Curiously, active-safety tech like automatic emergency braking and adaptive cruise control remain optional on the QX60 Limited.
+Curiously, active-safety tech such as automatic emergency braking and adaptive cruise control remain optional on the QX60 Limited.
 That's something of a surprise given that Infiniti parent Nissan has made that gear standard on most of its mainstream models.

 It's much the same story for the 2019 QX80 Limited, Infiniti's full-size three-row SUV, except with 22-inch wheels and satin silver, rather than darker exterior trim.
 Inside, the QX80 Limited features two-tone quilted semi-aniline and Alcantara synthetic suede leather upholstery for all three rows.
 Its headliner is swathed in black suede-like material.